polterguy/lizzie/README.md

 Lizzie is a dynamic scripting language for .Net based upon the design pattern called _"Symbolic Delegates"_.
 This allows you to execute dynamically created scripts, that does neither compile nor are interpreted, but instead translates directly down to delegates.

-Lizzie is highly influenced and inspired from LISP, but without the weird and unintuitive _"Polish notation"_.
+Lizzie is highly influenced and inspired from LISP, but without the unintuitive _"Polish notation"_.
 In such a way, it arguably is LISP for .Net.
 Its dynamic nature allows you to execute snippets of Lizzie code, inline in your C# code, by loading your code from files, or by for instance fetching the code from some database of some sort.
 Below is a complete example of how this process might look like.

 ```csharp
 using System;